JKanjana/2019-05-09-rstatsnyc_git/README.md

 - add: put in staging area
 - commit: commit message
 - log: look at the log, can use `--oneline` to get a simple view

+- remotes are places not where you put `git init`
+- git remote add URL
+- git push origin master